godotengine/godot-docs/about/list_of_features.rst

    - Text-based formats are human-readable and more friendly to version control.
    - Binary formats are faster to save/load for large scenes/resources.

-- Read and write text or binary files using :ref:`class_File`.
+- Read and write text or binary files using :ref:`class_FileAccess`.

    - Can optionally be compressed or encrypted.